robbelouwet/masterthesis-forkskinny/reports/weekly_reports/christmas_holidays.md

 16-bit registers and will allow us to parallelize multiple primitive calls in the same register, which will compensate for this slowdown.

+### Tuesday 03 jan

+Implemented the shift rows operation, benchmarked it on arduino.
+We hit a real roadblock, a bitsliced shift row operation is 4-5 times as slow as before.
+The problem is again we have to perform the shiftrow on every slice, which is again, evidently, 4 times the amount of work that was done before.
+I'm thinking of a way to make this faster: what if we use lookup tables?
+If every row is just a bit rotation, what if we just wake a 4-bit lookup table that just maps a nibble to its bit rotated value?
+Then we can swap a rotate instruction with a single lookup.
+Since the lookup table is only 4-bit, we only need 2^4 values, which well fits in the arduino's cache.
+If we could simplify bit rotations like this, I believe we could achieve a tremendous speedup, as a bit rotation is multiple instructions, replacing it with a single lookup could speed this up drastically.
+I'll try this tomorrow.

 ## What's on my mind

 - Now that I finally have results that allow me to sleep at night, I'll be able to start writing the end-to-end